ROIMoonbank/Mars/README.md

 To include google-cloud-pubsub - add the following line to `requirements.txt`\
     `Line to add: google-cloud-pubsub==1.7.0`

-Channel: What needs to be added to the the Python code to process the stream!\
+The Challenge is: What needs to be added to the the Python code to process the stream!\
 (Please try and experiment - hints are located in the streaming folder of this gitrepo)\